denverjess/JavaScript_Operators/README.md

 What is the value of: 0 != false?
 What is the value of 0 !== false?
 Use the code above to test and print the results.

+//---------------------------------------------------------------------

+## Exercise 1
+Initialize an integer to represent a favorite number and assign a value with a number of your choosing or you can assign a random number to this variable.

+Use window.prompt() to ask the user to input a number, and store the result in a variable

+Create an if-statement that if the guessed number is below the initial value, print out “too low”.

+Create an else-if statement that if the number is higher than the initial value, print out “too high”.

+Create an else statement that prints out “Congratulations!!!”.

+## Exercise 2
+Declare a variable named userInput2 (or whatever topic you’ll ask about) and set the value to window.prompt(“Whatever question you want to ask here”).

+Inside of the parentheses, ask a question on whatever (appropriate) topic you’d like.

+Create a switch-case statement with 5+ cases and a default case.
+Log a response to the console depending on the value of userInput2.